Malcolm X: Lack of Nation of Islam response to LAPD violence

 In late 1961, there were violent confrontations between the Nation of Islam members and police in South Central Los Angeles, and numerous Muslims were arrested.
 They were acquitted, but tensions had been raised.
 Just after midnight on April 27, 1962, two LAPD officers, unprovoked, shoved and beat several Muslims outside Temple Number 27.
 A large crowd of angry Muslims emerged from the mosque and the officers attempted to intimidate them.

 One officer was disarmed; his partner was shot in the elbow by a third officer.
 More than 70 backup officers arrived who then raided the mosque and randomly beat Nation of Islam members.
 Police officers shot seven Muslims, including William X Rogers, who was hit in the back and paralyzed for life, and Ronald Stokes, a Korean War veteran, who was shot from behind while raising his hands over his head to surrender, killing him.

 A number of Muslims were indicted after the event, but no charges were laid against the police.
 The coroner ruled that Stokes's killing was justified.
-To MalcolmX, the desecration of the mosque and the associated violence demanded action, and he used what Louis X (later Louis Farrakhan) later called his "gangsterlike past" to rally the more hardened of the Nation of Islam members to take violent revenge against the police.
+To Malcolm X, the desecration of the mosque and the associated violence demanded action, and he used what Louis X (later Louis Farrakhan) later called his "gangsterlike past" to rally the more hardened of the Nation of Islam members to take violent revenge against the police.

-MalcolmX sought Elijah Muhammad's approval which was denied, stunning MalcolmX.
-MalcolmX was again blocked by Elijah Muhammad when he spoke of the Nation of Islam starting to work with civil rights organizations, local Black politicians, and religious groups.
-Louis X saw this as an important turning point in the deteriorating relationship between MalcolmX and Muhammad.
+Malcolm X sought Elijah Muhammad's approval which was denied, stunning Malcolm X. Malcolm X was again blocked by Elijah Muhammad when he spoke of the Nation of Islam starting to work with civil rights organizations, local Black politicians, and religious groups.
+Louis X saw this as an important turning point in the deteriorating relationship between Malcolm X and Muhammad.

 Sexual misbehavior by Elijah Muhammad

 Rumors were circulating that Muhammad was conducting extramarital affairs with young Nation secretaries—which would constitute a serious violation of Nation teachings.
-After first discounting the rumors, MalcolmX came to believe them after he spoke with Muhammad's son Wallace and with the girls making the accusations.
-Muhammad confirmed the rumors in 1963, attempting to justify his behavior by referring to precedents set by Biblical prophets.
+After first discounting the rumors, Malcolm X came to believe them after he spoke with Muhammad's son Wallace and the girls making the accusations in April 1963.
+Muhammad confirmed the rumors that same year, attempting to justify his behavior by referring to precedents set by Biblical prophets.

-Over a series of national TV interviews between 1964 and 1965, MalcolmX provided testimony of his investigation, corroboration, and confirmation by Elijah Muhammed himself of multiple counts of child rape.
-During this investigation, he learned that 7 of the 8 girls had become pregnant as a result of this.
+Over a series of national TV interviews between 1964 and 1965, Malcolm X provided testimony of his investigation, corroboration, and confirmation by Elijah Muhammed himself of multiple counts of child rape.
+During this investigation, he learned that seven of the eight girls had become pregnant as a result of this.
 He also revealed an assassination attempt made on his life, through a discovered explosive device in his car, as well as the death threats he was receiving, in response to his exposure of Elijah Muhammad.